hayder89/Improved-Dijkstra-Algorithm-for-Obstacle-Free-Evacuation-Path-Planning-in-ROS-During-Fire-Scenarios/README.md

-# Dynamic Capacity and Obstacle-Aware Evacuation Path Planning in Fire Scenarios Using an Enhanced Dijkstra Algorithm
+H. Naji, S.Yigit-Sert, S. Emrah Amrahov, A. Cetin, "Dynamic Capacity and Obstacle-Aware Evacuation Path Planning in Fire Scenarios Using an Enhanced Dijkstra Algorithm" ( submitted)
-(submitted)

 This ROS package implements a basic obstacle-free path planner using the **Dijkstra algorithm**, assuming a clean, known environment with no sensors involved.
 The planning logic is influenced by the **ratio of the length to width**, which determines path cost heuristics and movement preferences.

 H. Naji, S. Yigit-Sert , S. Emrah Amrahov  and A. Cetin).